syncfusion-content/windowsforms-docs/WindowsForms/PDF/Security.md

-_Note: This implementation of certification will only work with Acrobat 7 and higher versions._
+N> This implementation of certification will only work with Acrobat 7 and higher versions.